mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Of course most (but not all) applications use MLS to send encrypted group messages.
 An _application message_ is an MLS message with an arbitrary application payload.

-Finally, a _PublicMessage_ contains an integrity-protected MLS Handshake message, while a _PrivateMessage_ contains a confidential, integrity-protected Handshake or application message.
+Finally, a _PublicMessage_ contains an integrity-protected MLS handshake message, while a _PrivateMessage_ contains a confidential, integrity-protected Handshake or application message.